DPT Frequently Asked Questions

 Can I apply if I still need to complete a prerequisite course?

-Yes, you can still apply to the DPT program as long as you have 8 of the 12 prerequisite courses completed.
+Yes, you can still apply to the DPT programs as long as you have eight of the 12 prerequisite courses completed.
 However, all 12 prerequisites must be completed prior to matriculating into the program and you must maintain the minimum cumulative GPA and prerequisite GPA requirements of 3.0 or greater.

-Do I need to have my bachelor’s degree completed prior to starting the Tufts DPT program?
+Do I need to have my bachelor’s degree completed prior to starting at Tufts DPT?

-Yes, it is required that your bachelor’s degree is completed, and you have final official transcripts submitted prior to matriculating into the DPT program.
-However, you can apply to the DPT program while you are completing your bachelor’s degree.
+Yes, it is required that your bachelor’s degree is completed, and you have final official transcripts submitted prior to matriculating into a DPT program.
+However, you can apply to the DPT programs while you are completing your bachelor’s degree.

 Courses and undergraduate degrees must come from institutions accredited by agencies that are recognized by the U.S Department of Education.

-Does the Tufts DPT program accept prerequisite courses that are completed online?
+Does Tufts DPT accept prerequisite courses that are completed online?

 Yes, online courses are accepted as long as the course meets all other requirements, including credit hours, course content, and lab requirements.

-Does the Tufts DPT program accept experiential learning portfolios in place of prerequisite courses?
+Does Tufts DPT accept experiential learning portfolios in place of prerequisite courses?

 No, in order to prepare students best for success in PT school, it is important for applicants to have completed all prerequisite courses through an accredited university.